 Security scan

-Every LLM request body passes through Spanlens' scan pipeline before it's logged.
+Every LLM request and response body passes through Spanlens' scan pipeline.
 Two classes of concern are flagged automatically: PII leaks (users pasting social security numbers into a chatbot) and prompt injection (users trying to override your system prompt).
-Flagged requests show up in /security with masked samples and rule names.
+Flagged traffic shows up in /security with masked samples, and you can optionally block injections at the proxy or receive instant email alerts.

 Why it matters

 Prompt injection is the other side: malicious users trying to hijack your assistant with “ignore previous instructions and...”.
-Spanlens can't stop the attack, but it can surface patterns so you know which traffic source needs hardening.
+When blocking mode is on, Spanlens returns a 422 before the request ever reaches the LLM.
+When it's off, the flag is recorded so you can audit which traffic source needs hardening.

 How it works